Trauma Therapy in Northern Virginia: Confidential Online Care for Adults in Arlington, Alexandria, Fairfax & Falls Church

 Private, Flexible Online Care:

-Sessions are offered through a secure, HIPAA-compliant telehealth platform.
-I operate as a self-pay practice (with superbills for OON reimbursement) to protect confidentiality — a priority for many clearance-holding professionals.
+Sessions are offered through a secure telehealth platform.
+I operate as a self-pay practice (with superbills for OON reimbursement) to protect confidentiality, a priority for many clearance-sensitive professionals.

 Frequency & Duration:

-We’ll decide together whether weekly or bi-weekly sessions fit best.
-Options include time-limited protocols (8–16 sessions) or extended therapy when needed to address complex trauma or relational patterns.
+We'll decide together whether weekly or bi-weekly sessions fit best.
+Options include time-limited protocols (8 to 16 sessions) or extended therapy when needed to address complex trauma or relational patterns.

 Ready to Begin?